kbss-cvut/jopa/README.md

 A real-world, up-to-date project using JOPA is [TermIt](https://github.com/kbss-cvut/termit) - a SKOS-compatible vocabulary manager.

-Note that JOPA requires **Java 11** or later.
+Note that JOPA requires **Java 17** or later.

 ## Getting JOPA

 There are two ways of getting JOPA for a project:

 * Clone repository/download zip and build it with Maven,
-* Use a Maven dependency from the [Maven central repository](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22cz.cvut.kbss.jopa%22).
+* Use a Maven/Gradle dependency from the [Maven central repository](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22cz.cvut.kbss.jopa%22).

 Basically, the _jopa-impl_ module and one of the OntoDriver implementations is all that is needed: